Smooth Chill

-The station

-Originally, the station broadcast on DAB multiplexes across the UK and also through internet streaming services.
-The station's aim was to help listeners relax and put stress behind themselves.
-It broadcast 24 hours a day and until September 2019 featured no news bulletins or commercials with only some sponsored programming.
-Chill originally had no presenters, interspersing tracks with pre-recorded links featuring messages voiced by Davinia Palmer that reinforced the laidback atmosphere of the station.
-One of these described the station as "T'ai chi for your ears".
-The station encouraged interaction with its listeners, who suggested new songs and artists for the playlist, as well as relaxation techniques, via the Chill website and social media.

-Global announced on 2 September 2019 that Chill would be replaced with a new station, Smooth Chill.
+As of September 2024, the station broadcasts to a weekly audience of 457,000 listeners, according to RAJAR.

 History

-The station was launched in early 2005, although it is claimed that Chill went live as early as December 2004, as a means of filling empty slots on DAB multiplexes owned by GWR prior to its merger with Capital Radio.
+The station was launched officially on 21 February 2005, although it could be heard as early as December 2004 as a means of filling empty slots on DAB multiplexes owned by GWR prior to its merger with Capital Radio.
 Group Corporate Development Director Gregory Watson and Programme Director Bern Leckie devised a format for a relaxing, ambient station, aimed at 18- to 35-year-olds.

-On the station website, the founders claim, "We used to make compilation tapes for ourselves and friends to chill out to.
+On the station website, the founders claimed, "We used to make compilation tapes for ourselves and friends to chill out to.
 That's where the idea for our station came from, and we make it the same way we made the tapes – listening to lots of music, swapping ideas, seeing what happens."

+In its early days, Chill featured no live shows or presenters, merely interspersing tracks with pre-recorded links featuring messages voiced by Davinia Palmer that reinforced the laidback atmosphere of the station.
+One of these memorably described the station as "T'ai chi for your ears".

 In June 2006, Chill bid for its first analogue licence, for Bristol, citing the city's record in producing trip-hop artists such as Massive Attack, Portishead and Tricky in support of its application.
 However, in September 2006, Ofcom awarded the licence to Canwest and its Original 106 format.
-It is not currently known if Global Radio will bid for any more analogue licences with the Chill format.

-In August 2006, the station launched its first regular programmes on weekday evenings, "The Garden of Delights", presented by Pete Lawrence and "The Deep End", presented by Paul Noble, two of the organisers of The Big Chill festival.
-It also introduced a nightly programme made up of listener requests, and inherited the Chiller Cabinet sequence from its sister station Classic FM, which plays "ambient soundscapes, movie soundtracks and classically inspired chillout music".
+In August 2006, the station launched its first regular programmes on weekday evenings.
+Some of its regular shows over the years included: